 - Jason Schneider is the NJGDC contact at Wildwood GC, Saskatoon, SK

 Interested in becoming a NJGDC?
 Contact us at email.
 Each centre is provided with LTPD compliant programming to use as a guide in addition to being recognized as a best in class junior golf development facility in Canada.
 Golf Canada will increase marketing efforts to supports programming at the NJGDC facility.
 A library of resources to assist in providing best in class programming will also be available for each Development Centre.

-The Sport Development Committee and Golf Saskatchewan believes in our athletes competing and excelling at the highest levels.
-In 2013, the Athlete Assistance Program was revamped to include only those athletes who compete at a National competitions recognized by Golf Canada and/or other golf bodies (USGA or R&A).
+The Sport Committee and Golf Saskatchewan believes in our athletes competing and excelling at the highest levels.
+In 2013, the Athlete Assistance Program was revamped and renamed to National Athlete Assistance Subsidy (NAAS) to include only those athletes who compete at a national competitions recognized by Golf Canada and/or other golf bodies (USGA or R&A).

-The National Athlete Assistance may be available to players striving to test their abilities against world class competition.
-Following the completion of our Provincial Championships, athletes who have qualified to attend nationals (as either team members and/or quota spots) may be eligible for National Athlete Assistance.
+The National Athlete Assistance Subsidy may be available to players striving to test their abilities against world class competition.
+Following the completion of our provincial championships, athletes who have qualified to attend nationals (as either team members and/or quota spots) may be eligible for NAAS.

-- The amount of subsidy is determined on an annual basis.
+- The amount of subsidy is determined on an annual basis, and

 ELIGIBILITY: In order to be considered for an Athlete Assistance Grant, the applicant must: